-A group of UWM students in Educational Psychology spent their winter break making blankets for patients at Rogers Behavioral Health.
+A group of UWM students in Educational Psychology spent their winter break making blankets for patients at Rogers Behavioral Health Hospital.
 Rogers treats a number of behavioral and mental health challenges; the blankets went to the eating disorder unit.

-“The patients in our Eating Disorder Recovery program really appreciate the donation of blankets,” said Linda Schieble, Rogers Behavioral Health Foundation special events coordinator.
-“Clinical staff tells me that patients with an eating disorder can experience low body temp, so they really enjoy the blankets.”
+“The patients in our Eating Disorder Recovery program really appreciate the donation of blankets,” Linda Schieble wrote in a thank-you note.
+“Clinical staff tells me that patients with an eating disorder can experience low body temp, so they really enjoy the blanket.”
+Schieble is Rogers Behavioral Health Foundation special events coordinator.

 A number of students in the Educational Psychology counseling program complete their practicum hours at Rogers Behavioral Health.
 So when Jackie Nguyen, associate professor and the Educational Psychology Student Association faculty advisor, became aware of the opportunity, they decided to pitch in and help.